Attention-aware Semantic Communications for Collaborative Inference: Entropy-aware Image Transmission

 Our experimental results in Section~\ref{sec:entropy_measure} show that the min-entropy serves as a better metric within our collaborative inference framework.
 Entropy-aware image transmission utilizing the min-entropy improves communication efficiency for a given level of classification accuracy when compared to using the Shannon entropy.

-Shannon entropy has been utilized in diverse applications, such as prioritizing unlabeled data inputs in active learning~\cite{Settles2012active} and wireless data acquisition~\cite{Liu2021wireless}.
-Our work leverages min-entropy as a metric to evaluate the quality of initial inferences made by edge devices, setting our application apart from its previous utilization.
+The entropy has been utilized in diverse applications, such as prioritizing unlabeled data inputs in active learning~\cite{Settles2012active} and optimizing wireless data acquisition for edge learning~\cite{Liu2021wireless}.
+These works typically enhance training procedures using the entropy values calculated by complicated server models.
+In contrast, our approach utilizes the min-entropy to assess the uncertainty of initial inferences made by a tiny model on the edge device instead of a complex server model.
+This use of uncertainty metrics aims to minimize unnecessary image transmissions, thereby reducing communication overhead.